TLC: Tables, Ladders & Chairs (2020): SmackDown

-Due to the assist of Jey Uso at TLC, a rematch between Roman Reigns and Kevin Owens for the Universal Championship was scheduled as a steel cage match for the following episode of SmackDown.
+Due to the assist of Jey Uso at TLC, a rematch between Roman Reigns and Kevin Owens for the Universal Championship was scheduled as a Steel Cage match for the following episode of SmackDown.
 Jey would once again get involved in the match by handcuffing Owens to the steel cage.
 This allowed Reigns to escape the cage and once again retain the title.
-After being absent for a couple of weeks, Owens returned on the January 15 episode and became Reigns' opponent for the title at the Royal Rumble in a Last Man Standing match, replacing WWE official Adam Pearce, who was originally booked for the match but was able to name Owens as his replacement "due to injury."
+The following week, Owens defeated Jey, and after the match, Owens continued attacking Jey.
+Reigns then appeared, and he and Jey sent Owens from the ThunderDome set through tables on the stage.
+Owens returned on the January 15 episode and became Reigns' opponent for the title at the Royal Rumble in a Last Man Standing match, replacing WWE official Adam Pearce, who was originally booked for the match but was able to name Owens as his replacement "due to injury".

 Despite losing, Carmella taunted Sasha Banks over the next few weeks, wanting a rematch for the SmackDown Women's Championship.
 Banks accepted on the condition that she faced Reginald first in a match.
 Banks defeated Reginald on the January 22 episode in an intergender match, thus a rematch between Banks and Carmella was scheduled for the Royal Rumble.

 For winning the TLC Kickoff pre-show match by pinning Sami Zayn, Big E was granted an Intercontinental Championship match against Zayn on the following episode of SmackDown.
-Big E subsequently defeated Zayn in a Lumberjack match to win the title for the second time in his career, last winning it in November 2013.
+Big E subsequently defeated Zayn in a lumberjack match to win the title for the second time in his career, last winning it in November 2013.